-We have already seen the structure of larger narratives in Judges 14-16 and 1 Samuel 13-14.
+C. Getting the Big Picture-The Structure of Larger Narratives We have already seen the structure of larger narratives in Judges 14-16 and 1 Samuel 13-14.
 Here are further examples, including whole books of the Bible.
-I would offer the following structure for 1 Samuel 4-7.
-1. 1 Sam.
-4-7
+I would suggest the following structure for 1 Samuel 4-7.
+1. 1 Samuel 4-7